-- Bulky machine will take up some real estate
+- A bulky machine will take up some real estate

 - Heavy – you’ll need some strength to move this up and down a flight of stairs

-However, the ability to clean a whole room in just a tank of cleaning solution would also depend on how dirty the carpet is.
-The dirtier the carpet the more cleaning solution and passes.
+However, the ability to clean a whole room in just a tank of cleaning solution would also depend on how dirty the carpet is—the more stained the carpet, the more cleaning solution and passes.

-Bottom line: In terms of performance and price, the Rug Doctor Mighty Pro x3 provides great performance without breaking the bank.
-It gives you the professional grade performance at a reasonable cost.
-Four hundred dollars sounds a lot of money but remember that you’ll be using this for years so it’ll be all worth the money you’ll spend.
+Bottom line: In terms of performance and price, the Rug Doctor Mighty Pro x3 provides excellent performance without breaking the bank.
+It gives you professional-grade performance at a reasonable cost.
+Four hundred dollars sounds a lot of money, but remember that you’ll be using this for years, so it’ll be all worth the money you’ll spend.

-This full sized carpet cleaner has almost the same power as the more expensive Rug Doctor but almost $100 cheaper.
+This full-sized carpet cleaner has almost the same power as the more expensive Rug Doctor but nearly $100 cheaper.

 However, the Rug Doctor does have a bigger water tank at 3 gallons versus the 1.75 gallons of the Bissell.
-This means that you’ll have more trips to the sink to empty the dirt water tank.
+It means that you’ll have more trips to the sink to empty the dirty water tank.

 That’s the bad part.
-The good news is this machine is more compact and lighter which make this a better option in smaller homes.
+The good news is this machine is more compact and lighter, which makes this a better option in smaller homes.